 You have one suitcase with clothes and an extra pair of walking shoes.
 You have a carry on bag with computer stuff, headphones, extra pens and paper, schedules, an umbrella, toothbrush, personal items.
-Your wallet and passport are in your levi’s left front pocket for safety.
-You hate to carry items you don’t need.
-Odds and ends make the trek heavier and clumsy.
+Your wallet and passport are in your pants left front pocket for safety.
+You hate to carry items you don’t need because odds and ends make your trek heavier and less simple.

 Leaving Uruguay, en route to Costa Rica, our plane is thirty thousand feet up.
-We go west out of Uruguay, then up the coast of Chili with the Pacific in view, then cut back towards the Andes for a stop in Peru.
-There is no such thing these days as “straight as the crow flies.”
-We are going from Montevideo to Lima to San Jose.
+We fly west out of Uruguay, then up the coast of Chili with the Pacific in view, then cut back towards the Andes for a stop in Peru.
+There is no such thing as a flight,these days, that goes “straight as the crow flies.”

 Transit time is thinking time, sleeping time, re-charging time.

 Uruguay is in the rear view mirror and Costa Rica is dead ahead.

-All I remember of Uruguay is what went on between my left and right ears and what I got down on paper.
+All I have of Uruguay is what went on between my left and right ears and what I got down on paper.